apiel/zicBox/README.md

 - Handling **audio thread synchronization** to maintain precise timing and tempo accuracy.

 ### **Scripting & UI Configuration with TypeScript-to-Lua & JSX**
-For configuring the framework, ZicBox provides a **Lua scripting interface**.
-However, instead of writing pure Lua, developers can use **TypeScript**, thanks to the **TypeScript-to-Lua** transpiler.
-This allows for a **strongly typed** configuration system while still benefiting from Lua's lightweight runtime.
+For configuring the framework, ZicBox use **JSON**.
+However, instead of writing pure JSON, developers can use **TypeScript** to generate the configuration file.
+This allows for a **strongly typed** configuration system while still benefiting from JSON lightweight runtime.

 Additionally, ZicBox leverages **JSX (React-style syntax)** for UI configuration, making it intuitive to define interface components.
 Unlike traditional React, there is no component state management involved, JSX is used purely for declarative UI structure.